MacoskoLab/Synapseseq_Analysis_Mouse_2025_paper/README.md

 Data can be accessed using the Google cloud SDK [Google Cloud SDK](https://cloud.google.com/sdk/docs/install-sdk) at: gs://macosko_public/Synapseseq_data_2025

+For executing vignettes, required files will be downloaded at begining of the notebook.

 ### Manual Access

 You can also browse and download the data manually from the following link: